YaredNegede/chai/README.md

     sudo npm start
 you should use mysql database server; you can get the configuration for database server from under config config.json file

+the things i used are: -
+    reactjs with material-ui library
+    redux statemanagement
+    react router for routing
+    axios http client
+    sequelizer database orm
+    redux thunk middleware